input-output-hk/PSG/docs/source/guides/multisig_native_assets_api.md

     }
 ```
 ### Add witness with public key and signature
+* Replace `txId` with the Id Transaction
+* Replace `publicKeyHex` with the public key in Hex format, which is used for verification of signature provided
+* Replace `signatureHex` with signature in Hex format.
+This signature must be created with secret key that corresponds to public key above
 ```java
     public CompletionStage<String> addWitnessWithPublicKey() throws CborSerializationException {
         String txId = "ab2343245";